HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 Our next step is to split our data to ensure we have a clear separation between our predictor variables and our dependent variable, and also to ensure we have distinct training and test datasets to properly evaluate our model later down the line.

-We will first create objects **X** and **y**, which will contain only predictor variables, and only the dependent variable respectively.
+We will first create objects **X** and **y**, which will contain only predictor variables, and only the dependent variable, respectively.

 Secondly, we will split both of these objects into training and test datasets.
 For this exercise, we are going to take 80% of the data for training.
 This will allow us to use the remaining 20% to fairly validate our prediction accuracy based on data that had no influence in the training of the model.